Xayvay/DrivingHistory/README.md

 - Record everything on Reports
 - Spit our results on console or in output file... or both.

+#### Processing Report

+#### Reading File

+#### Parsing

-While staring at my fileReader method for awhile.
-It was safe to determine that I can parse each of these lines into their correct "silo" of Driver and Trip.
-Yet I didnt want to overload these objects with methods so I created a DriverService and TripService class.
+It was safe to determine that I can parse each of these lines into their correct "silo" of Driver or Trip.
+Yet I didnt want to simply create a new driver/trip object into my report processor everytime I needed to add a new one.
+So I create a DriverService and TripService class that would do that for me.
+When a line is parsed the parseLine method is called which will select the correct service to run.

-This class will initialize the Driver and Trip classes and then i'll add getters and setters for the Driver and Trip Objects.
+#### Write Output

 After the implementation of the Driver And Trip classes I want to start implementation on the Report class.
 To do this I first would like to be able to output this data on a file within a filewriter method.
 In which the file writer method will call another method called obtain reports.
 The obtainReports method will then call the reportService to add a report to the file.